Ussaramanna

-Ussaramanna (Soramanna) is a comune (municipality) in the Province of Medio Campidano in the Italian region Sardinia, located about 60 km northwest of Cagliari and about 15 km north of Sanluri.
+Ussaramanna (Soramanna) is a village and comune (municipality) in the Province of Medio Campidano in the autonomous island region of Sardinia in Italy, located about 60 km northwest of Cagliari and about 15 km north of Sanluri.
+It has 466 inhabitants.

-Ussaramanna borders the following municipalities: Baradili, Baressa, Pauli Arbarei, Siddi, Turri.
 The economy is based on agriculture, with the production of vine and olive oil.
 The municipal territory is home to the San Pietro nuraghe, at 165 m above sea level.

+Ussaramanna borders the municipalities of Baradili, Baressa, Pauli Arbarei, Siddi, and Turri.

+Demographics

+As of 2026, the population is 466, of which 51.1% are male, and 48.9% are female.
+Minors make up 8.2% of the population, and seniors make up 37.6%.

+Immigration

+As of 2025, immigrants make up 3.9% of the population.
+The 5 largest foreign countries of birth are Spain, Switzerland, Belgium, Ecuador, and Morocco.